Matt54/CompanyInventory/README.md

   <h2>Program Flow:</h2>
   <ul>
     <li>Parts and products can be created, modified and deleted.</li>
-    <li>TableViews are updated as parts/products are added/deleted.</li>
     <li>Parts are linked to products.
 Linked parts are displayed in seperate popup window for product.</li>
     <li>Parts are defined as "In-House" or "Outsourced".</li>
+    <li>TableViews are updated as parts/products are added/deleted.</li>
+    <li>TableViews can be searched based on part/product name or ID.</li>
   </ul>
 </p>